obscuraknight/echo-mistik/README.md

 - easier to share
 - easier to understand
 - visually striking
-- lightweight enough for a public demo or public-source non-commercial entry point
+- lightweight enough for a public demo or open-source entry point

 ---